 » Later, commenced work toward doctorate in Management (with additional work in Statistics and Clinical

 » On obtaining doctorate in Management, had also completed all undergraduate requirements and half the

-During a good portion of the time he was involved in his graduate studies Dr. Felt also operated his own business, teaching advanced reading and study techniques at four colleges in southern California, and conducting special classes for various Christian organizations.
+During a good portion of the time he was involved in his graduate studies, Dr. Felt also operated his own business, teaching advanced reading and study techniques at four colleges in southern California, and conducting special classes for various Christian organizations.

 General history of securities-related experience.